C.D. Euzkadi

-Club Deportivo Euzkadi was an association football team that played in the Primera Fuerza league in Mexico during the 1938–39 season.
-It was formed when the Basque Country national football team, which had been touring the world, was refused permission by the world governing body of association football FIFA, to play any more FIFA affiliated teams due to political issues arising from the ongoing Spanish Civil War.
-As a result of this ruling the team decided to stay in Mexico and participate in the Mexican domestic league under the name Club Deportivo Euzkadi, a move which FIFA allowed.
+Club Deportivo Euzkadi was a Basque football club, that played in the 1938–39 season of the Liga Mayor in Mexico.
+It was formed when the Basque Country national football team, which had been touring the world, was refused permission by FIFA, to play any more FIFA affiliated teams due to political issues arising from the Spanish Civil War.
+As a result of this ruling the team decided to stay in Mexico and participate in the amateur league under the name Club Deportivo Euzkadi, a move which FIFA allowed.